watashiSHUN/chromeExtension/README.md

 # chromeExtension => override the new tab
+MATURED functionalities:
+* block youtube feed, you can still see them after you finish watching your videos

 TODO list:
 * Display most recently added bookmarks, as google default bookmarks does not have a sort, and without openning the bookmark manager...you need to navigate till the bottom of the list...this takes a while for a person like me who likes to bookmark pages and sometime never come back to it
 * Display where you spend most of your time online (for now it shows how many visit to each root url you entered)